Cleichleiter/technical-kb/kb/active-directory/Interpreting-Active-Directory-Security-Findings-and-Severity-Levels.md

-Drive informed engineering decisions
+\- Drive informed engineering decisions

-Support audit readiness
+\- Support audit readiness

-Document accepted risk
+\- Document accepted risk

-Track improvement over time
+\- Track improvement over time

-They should not be used as:
+They should \*\*not\*\* be used as:

-A blame mechanism
+\- A blame mechanism

-A replacement for incident response
+\- A replacement for incident response

-A substitute for threat modeling
+\- A substitute for threat modeling